Modelling top-quark decays in $t\bar{t}t\bar{t}$ production at the LHC: Numerical results

 We can further observe that the NLO QCD parton-shower based predictions for the $pp \to t\bar{t}t\bar{t}+X$ process in the $4\ell$ channel, as obtained with the \textsc{MC@NLO} and \textsc{Powheg} matching methods, are in a rather good agreement.

 It is interesting to see the results for the particular number of the $b$-jets.
 To this end, in Figure \ref{fig:4lepton-n_b} we present the integrated fiducial cross-section predictions at NLO in QCD as a function of the number of final state $b$-jets.
 Each bin indicates the cross-section result with the exact number of $b$-jets.
 The parton-shower based results are given without and with the MEC as well as without and with the $b$-jet identification.
 The second panel from the top shows the ratio to the fixed-order predictions.
-The third panel presents the theoretical uncertainties obtained by scale variation, whereas the lower panel provides the parton-shower matching uncertainties.
+The third panel presents the ratio to the \textsc{Powheg} results.
+This way we can better observe the spread of the parton-shower based results for high $b$-jet multiplicities.
+The fourth panel depicts the theoretical uncertainties obtained by scale variation, whereas the lower panel provides the parton-shower matching uncertainties.
 Since the fixed-order NLO QCD predictions only include up to $5$ $b$-jets, the first bin is NLO accurate, the second bin LO accurate, and starting from $N_b=6$ the $b$-jets are described solely by the shower evolution.
 The cross section with exactly $4$ $b$-jets gives the dominant contribution to the integrated cross section for the $pp\to t\bar{t}t\bar{t}+X$ process in the $4\ell$ channel.
 In this bin, the NLO plus parton-shower predictions are smaller than the NLO QCD fixed-order results by about $10\%$.
 This difference is, however, well within the shown scale uncertainties, which are of the order of $20\%$.
 On the other hand, for the case with exactly $5$ $b$-jets the parton-shower based predictions are up to $19$ times larger than the fixed-order result.
 Moreover, the increased theoretical uncertainties in the latter case reflect its LO nature.
 In addition, we can observe that the various NLO plus parton showers results agree with each other within the given scale uncertainties.
 As the number of the $b$-jets increases, the size of the scale and matching uncertainties increases as well.
 For a large number of $b$ jets, they become of similar size, especially if the MEC are not applied.

 Before we turn to the differential cross-section results, let us briefly note that in this study we do not analyse the PDF uncertainty.
 This is because they have already been discussed in detail in Ref. \cite{Dimitrakopoulos:2024qib} for the fixed-order NLO QCD predictions.
 Nevertheless, for the sake of completeness, we would like to state that the PDF uncertainties for the $pp \to t\bar{t}t\bar{t}+X$ process in the $4\ell$ channel are up to $2\%$ for the NNPDF3.1 PDF set \cite{NNPDF:2017mvq}, of the order of $3\%-4\%$ for MSHT20 (our default PDF set) and up to $5\%-6\%$ for the CT18 PDF set \cite{Hou:2019efy}.